Raj-Mayank2/Learn-LLM-from-scratch/README.md

 ## 🚀 Current Chapter

-**Chapter 4 — Attention**
+**Chapter 5 — Self-Attention & Multi-Head Attention**

-The next step is to understand how a model can determine **which parts of the input are important when processing a token**.
+Next, we will build on the attention mechanism and understand how **self-attention allows every token in a sequence to interact with other tokens**, followed by causal masking and multi-head attention.

 ---